Annapurna Base Camp Trek - 13 Days

 Meals & Drinking Water

-- A farewell dinner on the last night in Nepal
+- A special farewell dinner in Kathmandu on your final night in Nepal.

 Transportation

-- All (international and domestic) airport transfers on a tourist vehicle
+- All domestic and international airport transfers in a comfortable tourist vehicle.

-- Tourist bus between Kathmandu and Pokhara
+- Tourist bus transportation between Kathmandu and Pokhara.

-Guide and Staff
+Guide & Staff Support

 Permits

-- Annapurna Conservation Area Permit
+- Annapurna Conservation Area Permit (ACAP)

-- TIMS (Trekkers’ Information Management System) card
+- TIMS Card (Trekkers’ Information Management System)

-Benefits and Takeaways
+Special Benefits & Takeaways

-Administrative & Taxes
+Administrative & Government Fees

-- All administrative expenses and government taxes
+- All necessary administrative costs and government taxes are included—no hidden charges.

 The Cost Excludes

-- International flight fare and airport departure tax
+- International airfare and airport departure taxes are excluded.

-- Travel insurance along with high-altitude emergency evacuation coverage
+- Travel insurance with high-altitude emergency evacuation coverage—mandatory for all trekkers.

-- Personal trekking gear and equipment
+- Personal trekking gear and equipment, such as clothing, boots, or poles.

-Required Equipments
+Required Equipment

-General Gears and Equipment
+General Gear & Equipment

-- Four-season (zero degree) sleeping bag (rental available for USD 35)
+- Four-season (0°C rated) sleeping bag (rental available – USD 35)

 - Daypack (35–45 liters recommended) with rain cover